 2. Establish the calm.

-Create a company attitude that you will manage communications crisis and not allow them to manage you.
+Create a company attitude that you will manage communications crises and not allow them to manage you.
 It’s important to balance the risks associated with moving and moving too slow to come up with an approach when a crisis happens.

 3. Act quickly.